w3c/wai-website/pages/about/groups/index.md

 The [WAI Interest Group](/about/groups/waiig/) is a public forum with mailing lists for sharing information and exchanging ideas about W3C’s digital accessibility work.

-## Previous groups
+## Past groups

-See [Previous groups](/about/groups/previous-groups/) for details of working groups and task forces that have now closed.
+See [Past groups](/about/groups/previous-groups/) for details of working groups and task forces that have now closed.